UPDATE: Tenzing is now operating as Pivotree, a global commerce and information management services firm.

-Fully dedicated infrastructure does have some advantages, but given the current trend, it’s clear that using the cloud for some or all of the solution, is becoming the preferred choice for most.
+Fully dedicated infrastructure does have some advantages, but given the current trend, it’s clear that using the cloud for some or all of the solutions, is becoming the preferred choice for most.

 Ecommerce in the Cloud

-In the past, two specific concerns about public cloud revolved around performance and security.
-Companies were hesitant to run resource intensive applications like ecommerce for fear that performance wouldn’t keep pace with a shared model.
+In the past, two specific concerns about the public cloud revolved around performance and security.
+Companies were hesitant to run resource-intensive applications like eCommerce for fear that performance wouldn’t keep pace with a shared model.
 Security was also a detractor in the early days.